tewenhao/brainhack-25/README.md

 The qualifiers were far from smooth.
 Errors were everywhere, most of our models hit dead ends, and on the final day, we were sitting at 40th place.
 In a last-ditch effort, a few of us hopped into a Discord call and made a Hail Mary submission for the Reinforcement Learning component.

-Somehow, that single move launched us from 40th to 10th — leapfrogging 30 teams and squeezing into the top 16 for the semi-finals, in what we liked to call _the Great Leap Forward_.
+Somehow, that single move launched us from 40th to 10th — leapfrogging 30 teams and squeezing into the top 16 for the semi-finals, in what we called _the Great Leap Forward_.

 We thought that would be the end of our story.
 Instead, it became the start of our fairytale run.
 We upseeded stronger teams in the semis with better-performing algorithms for our guards and scouts, and ultimately secured **2nd place** in the finals.